Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

-\paragraph{Our Results} To extend Ta-Shma's approach to non-Abelian groups, it is necessary to work with operator valued functions, $\matr f \colon S \to \matr M_\ell(\C)$, as the irreducible representations are no longer of dimension one.
-In fact, the amplification applies to any operator valued function.
-Our main technical result is a \textit{dimension independent} generalization of the scalar amplification result to operator valued functions.
-Note that the definition of $\matr T_W$ extends naturally to a mapping from $\matr M_\ell(\C)^S$ to $\matr M_\ell(\C)^W$.
+To extend Ta-Shma's approach to non-Abelian groups, it is necessary to work with operator-valued functions, $\matr f \colon S \to \matr M_\ell(\C)$, as the irreducible representations are no longer of dimension one.
+To the best of our knowledge, only one general result was known for general groups.
+Chen, Moore and Russell~\cite{CMR13} analyzed the above expander walk construction using a matrix version of the expander mixing lemma.
+This gives an amplification procedure for Cayley graphs of general groups, but the resulting degree $O(\abs{S}/\lambda^{11})$ to achieve final expansion $\lambda$ is sub-optimal.